galacticcouncil/hydration-docs/docs/start_validating.md

 :::warning

 Running a validator node requires a certain technical skillset needed for the proper setup of the node, and for guaranteeing its uptime.
+We also require validators to be updated with the latest stable release.
 If you are not sure what you are doing here, we recommend that you [nominate your HDX](/start_nominating) to an experienced validator instead.
 By doing so, you protect yourself and your nominators against an involuntary loss of funds.

 :::